cslr1126/dashfragments/dashkit-73/README.md

 This project is a collection of Page Fragments that are organized into different categories, like Dashboard, Banner, etc.  Here is a link to the official [Liferay documentation](https://github.com/liferay/generator-liferay-fragments)

+###### Updates
+Updated fragments that can be used with Minium including:
+ - Top Accounts List     - Delivery Timeline Panel

 ###### Collections
 Fragments are always grouped inside collections.
 To create a collection, run add-colllection
 ```